agc93/beatvortex/docs/content/en/docs/introduction/faq.md

 Nexus Mods doesn’t support Beat Saber mods (and most likely never will), so you will not be able to download mods from the Nexus website.
 You can, however, download from BeatMods or BeatSaver and install in Vortex.

-### Why aren't dependencies supported?
+### Why aren't dependencies fully supported?

 This answer is a little technical, and driven by two different problems: Vortex support and the BeatMods API.

-If you want the full technical breakdown, check out the full [developer docs on dependencies](/docs/developer/dependencies/).
+> If you want the full technical breakdown, check out the full [developer docs on dependencies](/docs/developer/dependencies/).

-> Dependencies are *shown* in the Mods list and BeatMods browser, but we don't automatically install them.
+Dependencies are *shown* in the Mods list and BeatMods browser, and we will *try* and automatically install them when you install any mod from BeatMods, but this hasn't been fully tested and might still have some quirks or errors.

 ### Why aren't updates supported?